curl/curl/docs/CONNECTION-FILTERS.md

   BIT(connected);                /* != 0 iff this filter is connected */
 };
 ```
 The filter type `cft` is a singleton, one static struct for each type of filter.
 The `ctx` is where a filter will hold its specific data.
 That varies by filter type.
-A http-proxy filter will keep the ongoing state of the CONNECT here, but free it after its has been established.
+An http-proxy filter will keep the ongoing state of the CONNECT here, but free it after its has been established.
 The SSL filter will keep the `SSL*` (if OpenSSL is used) here until the connection is closed.
 So, this varies.

 `conn` is a reference to the connection this filter belongs to, so nothing extra besides the pointer itself.

 Several things, that before were kept in `struct connectdata`, will now go into the `filter->ctx` *when needed*.
-So, the memory footprint for connections that do *not* use a http proxy, or socks, or https will be lower.
+So, the memory footprint for connections that do *not* use an http proxy, or socks, or https will be lower.

 As to transfer efficiency, writing and reading through a filter comes at near zero cost *if the filter does not transform the data*.
-A http proxy or socks filter, once it is connected, will just pass the calls through.
+An http proxy or socks filter, once it is connected, will just pass the calls through.
 Those filters implementations will look like this:

 ```
 ssize_t  Curl_cf_def_send(struct Curl_cfilter *cf, struct Curl_easy *data,